 Another favorite tool to have on hand is a massage gun.
 With their many attachments and varying intensities, these can provide targeted relief very quickly.

-9. Utilize Rest Days
+9. Don’t Skip Rest Days

 Some runners despise rest days, while others welcome them with open arms.

-Many of us struggle with the thought that we’re losing fitness any time we’re not actively working towards our goals.
+Many of us struggle with the thought that we’re losing fitness anytime we’re not actively working towards our goals.
 But that’s simply not true.

 Just like you didn’t gain your fitness in a day, you won’t lose it in a day either.
 Our bodies use our nightly sleep to help us recover, and taking rest days offer similar benefits.